Far-right politics in Serbia: People's Patrol

 People's Patrol began its anti-immigrant actions in 2020, and following the 2022 Russian invasion of Ukraine, it also staged several protests in support of the Russian invasion.

 The People's Patrol (Народна патрола) is a far-right anti-immigrant organisation that began its actions in 2020.
 It is centred in Belgrade, although it also has branches in border towns such as Sombor, Bačka Palanka, and Šid.
 Its members occasionally stop migrants from entering Serbia in border towns.
 They had also disturbed journalists at their protests.
-Their members had been involved in several incidents; in the fall of 2020, one of them threatened and blocked the paths of taxi drivers who were transporting migrants, while in 2021, a People's Patrol member kicked out a group of migrants out of a bus and threatened them with violence.
-Later in October 2021, the People's Patrol concluded attacks against a Sombor native after letting migrants sleep in his hostel.
+Their members have been involved in several incidents; in late 2020, one of them threatened and blocked the paths of taxi drivers who were transporting migrants, while in 2021, a People's Patrol member kicked a group of migrants out of a bus and threatened them with violence.
+Later in October 2021, the People's Patrol attacked a Sombor resident who had let migrants sleep in his hostel.
 The person who operated the hostel received death threats from People's Patrol members and supporters.
 Multiple anti-immigrant protests were also organised by the People's Patrol, starting in March 2020.
 The participants had also showed nationalist and anti-vaccination sentiment.

 People's Patrol has been described as ultranationalist.
-Alongside Leviathan, the organisation had portrayed migrants as "rapists" and called for people who helped migrants to be lynched.
-The People's Patrol had used the lack of trust in institutions as a reason and justification to patrol and arrest migrants, and it had also publicly criticised the police.
+Like Leviathan, the organisation has portrayed migrants as "rapists" and called for people who helped migrants to be lynched.
+The People's Patrol had used the lack of trust in institutions as a reason and justification to patrol and arrest migrants, and it has also publicly criticised the police.
 Its leader, Damnjan Knežević, was summoned several times by the police for inciting hatred and intolerance.
-Knežević was a member of the SSZ, and had served as its vice-president at one point.
-Besides their anti-immigrant activity, its members had also launched an initiative regarding Kosovo, which was viewed as ethno-nationalist.
-The organisation had also promoted antifeminism and misogyny.
+Knežević was a member of the SSZ, and served as its vice-president at one point.
+Besides their anti-immigrant activity, its members also launched an initiative regarding Kosovo, which was viewed as ethno-nationalist.
+The organisation has also promoted antifeminism and misogyny.
 Following the 2022 Russian invasion of Ukraine, People's Patrol staged several pro-Russian protests in March and April 2022.
 People's Patrol has connections with far-right groups in Russia that took part in the 2022 invasion of Ukraine.
 In January 2023, lawyer Čedomir Stojković accused Knežević of being a member of the Wagner Group and recruiting Serbian citizens to fight in Ukraine.

 According to research, supporters of the People's Patrol tend to be younger and middle-aged men with a secondary education and manual jobs.
-Srđan Nogo, Jovana Stojković and Goran Davidović had stated their support for the organisation.
+Srđan Nogo, Jovana Stojković and Goran Davidović have stated their support for the organisation.